Accelerating the energy transition in Central Queensland

 CQP is committed to preserving the environment and minimising potential impacts throughout the Project's lifespan.
 By replacing electricity generated from other sources such as fossil fuel power stations, renewable energy can lead to an overall reduction in Queensland’s carbon emissions.

-Powering more than 250,000 homes each year
+Powering more than

 Contributing to the Queensland Renewable Energy Target of 50% renewable electricity by 2030.

-Minimal impact on the productivity of traditional farming
+Minimal impact on

 With a footprint of less than 6% of the site area, the Project allows for the continuation of farming activities.